 Other funds for agriculture will boost grants for specialty crop producers to respond to the disruptions they have faced during COVID-19.
-More funding would be set aside as well to help producers develop new markets such as farmer markets and address supply chain issues.
+More funding would be set aside to help producers develop new markets such as farmer markets and address supply chain issues.
 The bill includes language to help underserved farmers and ranchers through $75 million for the Farming Opportunities Training Outreach program and include more support for minority, veteran, tribal and beginning farmers to access disaster programs.

 The bill also includes $28 million in block grants to states to help farmer and rancher stress management due to the coronavirus.

-With time being short, the U.S. Senate also likely will add on to a final funding bill for Congress a new reauthorization of the Water Resources Development.
-Act.
+With time being short, the U.S. Senate also likely will add on to a final funding bill for Congress a new reauthorization of the Water Resources Development Act.
 The WRDA bill authorizes 46 new waterway projects nationally, ranging from port upgrades to improving locks, dams and flood gates, as well as 27 different feasibility studies for future projects.

 President-elect Joe Biden said he is "heartened" to see Congress come together on the aid package, adding the bill would provide critical support for Americans who have lost their jobs during the pandemic, as well as provide a lifeline to small businesses.
-Biden said the aid package "provides an important down payment" on vaccine purchases and distribution as well, suggesting "there will be light at the end of the tunnel."
+Biden said the aid package "provides an important down payment" on vaccine purchases and distribution, suggesting "there will be light at the end of the tunnel."

 Biden added, however, that much more would be needed once he takes office.

-"Immediately, starting in the new year, Congress will need to get to work on support for our COVID-19 plan, for support to struggling families, and investments in jobs and economic recovery.
+"Immediately, starting in the new year, Congress will need to get to work on support for our COVID-19 plan, support to struggling families, and investments in jobs and economic recovery.
 There will be no time to waste," Biden stated.
 "But I am optimistic that we can meet this moment, together.
 My message to everyone out there struggling right now, help is on the way."